Van Duzer Corridor AVA

-The Van Duzer Corridor AVA lies entirely within the established Willamette Valley AVA and covers approximately 59,871 acre.
+Van Duzer Corridor lies entirely within the established Willamette Valley AVA and covers approximately 59,871 acre.
 When the petition was submitted there were 17 (now 18) commercially-producing vineyards covering a total of approximately 1,000 acre, as well as six wineries (now 9), within the AVA.

 The distinguishing features of the Van Duzer Corridor AVA are its topography, climate, and soils.

 Topography

 Topography is characterized by low elevations and gently rolling hills.
 The low elevations allow cool breezes to flow relatively unimpeded from the Pacific Ocean, through the Oregon Coast Range, forming a wind corridor gap known as the Van Duzer corridor.
 The western end of the Van Duzer Corridor wind gap is narrow and squeezed by high elevations to the north and south, leaving little room for viticulture.
 However, the eastern end of the Van Duzer Corridor wind gap, where the Van Duzer Corridor AVA is located, features the same low elevations and rolling hills as the western portion, with the distinction of having a wider area suitable for vineyards.
 Within the Van Duzer Corridor AVA, the elevation does not impede the eastward-flowing marine air, allowing higher wind speeds to flow through.
 In contrast, the surrounding regions all have higher elevations.